 1. Harvest the Herbs

 First, you want to collect the herbs you’ll be using.
-Make sure to wash them well before using.
+Make sure to wash them well beforehand.

-To harvest; Cut healthy herbs, removing any sickly, dried or wilted leaves and any insects you find.
-Snip individual leaves or cut an entire shoot just above a leaf node – this will promote a healthier, bushier plant because it encourages dormant buds to grow at the nodes.
+To harvest, cut the healthy herbs, removing any sickly, dried or wilted leaves and any insects you find.
+Snip individual leaves or cut an entire shoot just above a leaf node.
+This will promote a healthier, bushier plant because it encourages dormant buds to grow at the nodes.

 2. Dry the Herbs

-Air-drying herbs can produce a purer flavour and is one of the easiest ways to dry herbs!
+Air-drying can produce a purer flavour and is one of the easiest and most common ways to dry herbs.
 Simply:

-- Spread out individual sprigs of herbs on a baking tray lined with cheesecloth.
+- Spread out the individual sprigs of herbs on a baking tray lined with cheesecloth.

 - Place in a warm spot out of direct sunlight.

 - Turn the leaves over regularly, about every 12 hours or so.
 The herbs will take around 2-3 days to fully dry.

 Another way to air dry herbs is in a bundle: